UPMC Western Maryland named top 10 percent in nation for cardiac surgery by Healthgrades for 6th straight year

 - Changes have been implemented to the discharge care process in an effort to prevent readmissions.

 Various other patient-guided activities are in place as the program continues to strive to deliver excellent, high-quality cardiac surgery care.

 “Whenever our cardiac surgery program receives an honor like this, the entire team shares in the achievement.”
-Dr. Mark Nelson, cardiothoracic surgeon at WMHS.
+Dr. Mark Nelson, cardiothoracic surgeon at UPMC Western Maryland.

-Western Maryland Health System was also recognized for the following clinical achievements:
+UPMC Western Maryland was also recognized for the following clinical achievements:

 - Five-Star Recipient for Coronary Bypass Surgery for nine consecutive years (2012-2020)